Mayukhdeb/mind_the_bend/README.md

 ### Stuff that's under way right now -
 * ~~take screenshots at a higher framerate both while collecting training data and testing trained models~~
 * ~~Figuring out a better data augmentation technique, instead of just making copies~~
+* Create and train an ensemble model with frames from different perspectives (forward, top down)

 ## :heavy_exclamation_mark: need help
 * need a proper way to terminate/pause the loop in wear_your_seatbelts.ipynb when the CNN takes over mouse control, currently its done by moving the mouse to the corner of the screen manually